Upcoming

 Sparkshops

-• The intention of Sparkshops is to stimulate exploration and conversations around teaching and learning.
+• Sparkshops are designed to stimulate conversations around teaching and learning.
 These 20-minute sessions are facilitated by GMCTL Educational Developers and can be added to the agenda of department meetings, faculty meetings, or other teaching related gatherings.

 Events